THIS YEAR'S EXPLORATORIO

 |

-Past N.E.O.
-Fellows and Scholars are leaders in the vocal, compositional and organ fields across the world.
-Their expertise and energy helped guide each unique N.E.O. collaboration into intimate artistic spaces.
-Become a 2024 N.E.O.
-Fellow or Scholar by applying today.
+N.E.O.
+Festival Fellows and Scholars are leaders in vocal, compositional, and organ fields across the world.
+They contribute their expertise and energy to guide each unique N.E.O. collaboration into intimate artistic spaces.
+Apply to be a 2025 Fellow or Scholar in the application process.

 N.E.O.
 Voice Festival 2024 Schedule